 Programme MBA Semester-IV Cognitive K1: Able to understand different value sys stems.
-Level K2: Apply the human values in work envi ronment.
-Level K3: Imbibe the value in professional deve lopment.
-Course • To enable students to acquire basic known owledge and exposure to human values and Objectives professional ethics. - Objectives • Practice the value system in professional Practice the value system in professional development. • To motivate the students to imbibe and practice values and ethics in their profession. - • To practice the values in social interact ion. • To follow ethics in life.
+Level K2: Apply the human values in work envi K3: Imbibe the value in professional deve Course To enable students to acquire basic knowledge. owledge and exposure to human values and Objectives professional ethics.Practice the value system in professional 1 • To motivate the students to imbibe profession. and practice values and ethics in their • To practice the values in social interact ion. • To follow ethics in life.